Socks and mugs can pose some difficulty for those who aren’t experienced in the process.

 When pressing the socks, decorators can use a sandwich technique.
 Make sure that you print both the front and the backside of the sock at once.
 Then, fold the paper in half, and insert the sock.
 Next, put the sock into the heat press.
 Press the top side first and then the bottom.
 When finished, remove the transfer, and your sock is done.

-The transfer paper, regardless of deisgn size, should completely cover the mug from top to bottom and all the way around to the handle.
+Regardless of design size, the transfer paper should completely cover the mug from top to bottom and all the way around to the handle.
 With the mug press, you want to test out how long you will be pressing your mugs.
-The time is usually between 10 to 15 minutes per mug.
+The time is usually between 10-15 minutes per mug.